drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 * Normative standard HTML mode
 * Subset mode

-Some output modes, such as the property index mode, support additional configuration options.
+Depending on the output mode, the configuration keys in the base configuration file can change.
+Some output modes, such as the property index mode, support additional configuration keys.

 If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.